 The concept of the Employee (Ee) means a man who is already taken as a worker in the given business or is potentially to be taken in it.
 The main interest of the employee is to sell his received knowledge and skills.
-The main goal of the Employee is to receive maximal financial or other effects from already received knowledge and skills are enough for chosen work activity.
+The main goal of the Employee is to receive maximal financial or other effects from already received knowledge and skills.
+This means that the Employee is not internally motivated to extend them if this knowledge and skills are enough for chosen work activity.
 From other point of view the Employee motivation closely depends to future expectations for his social status.
 The Employee became as converter of the learned knowledge and skills into real results of his workplace.
 Let remark, that scientific organizations, institutes, groups, etc. may be employed to fulfill some scientific projects and to be in the role of Employee at the KM.